solal0/GmExec/README.md

 A debug tool for developers and addon creators who use garry's mod lua to run arbitrary code in the game easily.

 # What does GmExec do ?
-[a lot of stuff.](https://www.youtube.com/watch?v=Pz-SZlU4C10) It's open source brotato, just read the code (i'm too tired to explain)
+[a lot of things.](https://www.youtube.com/watch?v=Pz-SZlU4C10) You can see what each file does below.

 # What is it for ?
 It's in the description.
 But uh, it's a lua executor, it allows you to run lua code into garry's mod.